fhweber2/launch_notes/ABC - Always Be Cloning.md

+---
+published: false
+---

 ###ABC: Always Be Cloning

 Don’t forget, any time you use:

     rake db:migrate

 to make a change to your development database, you’ll need to mirror that change in your test database with

     rake db:test:clone